cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx.md

 `20` | `mailstream-central.mxrecord.mx`

 Once the MX records have been updated with the new MX records, delete your old MX records and leave only the ones above.
 DNS updates may take up to 36 hours to fully propagate around the Internet.
 Some of the faster DNS providers will start to update records within minutes.
-DNS changes will reach the major DNS servers in about an hour or follow the TTL as described in Step 1.
+DNS changes will reach the major DNS servers in about an hour or follow the TTL as described in the [Prerequisites section](#prerequisites).

 ### Secure Office 365 from MX records bypass (recommended)